 A short term decision on bonuses this year misses the point that what is needed is a systematic exploration of how pay was linked to short term risk taking that is in turn linked to the financial crisis.
 Without this, any action will fail at the first hurdle.

 Pay is a complicated issue, whether it is bankers, CEOs, footballers, or X Factor stars there are issues relating to the effect that these high paid individuals have on their industries, the economy and society.
 The High Pay Commission will be exploring this in depth – if you want to find out more visit www.highpaycommission.co.uk or follow us on twitter @highpaycom.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.